milankl/SoftPosit.jl/README.md

     add https://www.github.com/milankl/SoftPosit.jl

-and then simply `using SoftPosit` which enables all of the functionality above.
+and then simply `using SoftPosit` which enables all of the functionality.